-Rememory wants desperately to be a deep meditation on memory, grief and loss, and a sci-fi mystery movie.
-It achieves some of that goal thanks to the performances from the stellar cast headed by Peter Dinklage and Julia Ormond.
-That said, the deep meditation part skims the surface and the sci-fi mystery movie is achieved only through the use of a magic memory machine.
+Rememory wants desperately to be a deep meditation on memory, grief and loss, and a sci-fi mystery.
+The film achieves some of that goal thanks to the performances from the stellar cast headed by Peter Dinklage and Julia Ormond.
+That said, the deep meditation part only skims the surface and the sci-fi mystery movie is achieved only through the use of a Deus Xx Machina, a magic memory machine.

 Rememory stars Game of Thrones MVP Peter Dinklage as a deeply wounded man coping with the death of his brother in an accident that opens the film.
 Cut to several years later as Dinklage's Sam Bloom is sitting in the audience of a lecture being given by an acquaintance named Gordon Dunn (Martin Donovan).
 Dunn has created a remarkable piece of technology that can extract full length memories from human beings.

 The other side of that story is that Ben hopes to use the machine to recover his memory of the night his brother died in order to collect his brother’s dying words and uncover their meaning, or so he thinks.
-Meanwhile, Ben’s investigation leads him to three possible suspects, Gordon’s business partner Robert (Henry Ian Cusick), Gordon’s mistress and patient Wendy (Evelyne Brochu), and Todd (the late Anton Yelchin to whom the film is dedicated) another of Gordon’s patients who visited Gordon on the night he died.
+Meanwhile, Ben’s investigation leads him to three possible suspects, Gordon’s business partner, Robert (Henry Ian Cusick), Gordon’s mistress and patient Wendy (Evelyne Brochu), and Todd (the late Anton Yelchin to whom the film is dedicated), another of Gordon’s patients and the mystery man who visited Gordon on the night he died.

 Peter Dinklage goes a long way toward getting us past the long, slow, portions of Rememory as his exceptional face keeps you fascinated.
 Dinklage’s face, especially his deep-set, sad eyes, connects brilliantly with this haunted character.
 Dinklage invests Ben with a melancholy that sets the tone for the film’s remarkable melodrama which plays even better than the sci-fi stuff the genre audience will be seeking from Rememory.